 Many consider HH Holmes to be the first American serial killer.
 Holmes was considered a charming and intelligent man who built a "murder mansion" just outside the World's Fair in Chicago.
-These are 10 facts about the serial killer that proves he was born to kill.
+These are five facts about the serial killer who viewed himself as being born to kill.

 Holmes took his criminal lifestyle to Philadelphia, where he was the prime suspect after a kid died after receiving medication from a drug store that Holmes worked at.
 He continued his insurance scams and became the beneficiary on policies belonging to several women who worked for him, who later ended up dead.